On the motive of a commutative algebraic group: Consequences

 \begin{theorem} Let $G$ be a commutative group scheme of finite type over a field $k$, which is not necessarily perfect.
 Let $\pi:G\to\pi_0(G)$ be the projection to its group of components.
 Then the natural map

 given by the composition

-is an isomorphism of Hopf algebras. \end{theorem} \begin{remark}All other results, e.g., K\"unneth components, computation of Weil cohomology and weights immediately extend to this case. \end{remark} \begin{proof} By Section \ref{reduce perfect} we may assume that $k$ is perfect and the above constructions apply.
+is an isomorphism of Hopf algebras and it is natural in $G\in\CGS$. \end{theorem} \begin{remark}All other results, e.g., K\"unneth components, computation of Weil cohomology and weights immediately extend to this case. \end{remark} \begin{proof} By Section \ref{reduce perfect} we may assume that $k$ is perfect and the above constructions apply.

-By Lemma \ref{group_reduced} we may assume that $G$ is smooth.
+By Lemma \ref{group_reduced} we may assume that $G$ is reduced and hence smooth.
 By Proposition \ref{stalk}, we may assume that $k$ is algebraically closed.
 By Lemma \ref{groupsplit} we may assume that $G=G^0\times F$ with $F$ finite.
 The morphism $\psi_G$ is a morphism of coalgebras by construction.
 It is compatible with direct products as in Proposition \ref{product}.
 Hence it suffices to consider the cases $G=G^0$ and $G=F$ separately.
 The latter case is trivial.
 From now on let $G=G^0$ and assume also that $G$ is reduced, i.e., smooth.
-By the Barsotti-Chevalley structure theorem (\cite{Bars} and \cite{Chev}), there is a short exact sequence

-with $G^u$ unipotent and $G^{sa}$ semiabelian.
-Note that $G^u$ is homotopy equivalent to a point.
-We view $G$ as a $G^u$ bundle over $G^{sa}$.
-Etale locally it is trivial.
-Hence
+By Lemma \ref{unip} we are reduced to the semiabelian case.
+This is main Theorem~\ref{MainThm}.